 Please be aware that DDD at BTEC and DDD at A Level are two very different things.

-Most Universities require at least four or five Cs or above in GCSE subjects.
+Most Universities require at least four or five Cs or above in GCSE subjects (grade 4 in the new grading structure).
 These will generally include Maths and English.
 Others may just require Maths and English at a C grade or above.
 They will generally also accept Functional Skills in English and Maths as an alternative to GCSE.

-If you find that you are in the situation where you have only just missed out on the entry requirements for your chosen course, contact the University immediately to see if they would be willing to still accept you.
-There is still a chance that they could especially if you narrowly missed the mark.
+You may find that you are in the situation where you have just missed out on the entry requirements for your chosen course.
+We would recommend that you contact the University immediately to see if they would be willing to still accept you.
+There is still a chance that they could, especially if you narrowly missed the mark.

 Alternatively, you can still apply for a different course through UCAS clearing.